 As a playwright, Kat has written and performed two solo plays, SEVEN TIMES ME, RAISING LAZARUS, and two comedy shows, KAT’S GOT YOUR TONGUE and THE KAT FRANCOIS COMEDY SHOW, which received a 5 star review at the Camden Fringe Festival.

 Kat has worked with young people for many years, as a youth worker, PHSE Facilitator, also teaching dance, drama, poetry and performance skills.
-Kat was recently invited to host workshops for international students and teachers at Anne Frank House, Amsterdam, exploring the legacy of Anne Frank and its relation to current themes of migration and conflict.
+Kat was recently invited to host workshops for international students and teachers at Anne Frank House, Amsterdam and Berlin, exploring the legacy of Anne Frank and its relation to current themes of migration and conflict.
+Kat continues to work in the education sector, with students, parents, and teachers, in class, and providing educational workshops for inset days.

 Kat is an established director of youth theatre, devising plays for theatres including Theatre Royal Stratford East, Roundhouse Camden, Lyric Theatre Hammersmith, as well as performances at Arcola Theatre, and Camp Bestival.
-She runs her own young people’s poetry collective, developing writing and poetic theatre on themes such as mental health and identity.
+She runs her own young people’s theatre and poetry collective, developing writing and poetic theatre on themes including mental health and identity.

-Kat has released a spoken word CD entitled BLESSED BY WORDS and is published in a number of poetry magazines and anthologies.
+Kat is published in a number of poetry anthologies for adults and children.
 Her first written collection of poetry, RHYME AND REASON, was published in February 2008 and is now in its third edition.
-She is currently working on her second collection.

-In 2015 Kat was invited as the only non-African spoken word artist to perform at POETRY AFRICA in Durban.
+In 2015 Kat was invited to perform at POETRY AFRICA in Durban and she continues to perform internationally.